Introduction to Barcodes

 EAN-13 Barcodes / International Article Number

-International Article Numbers, formerly EAN (European Article Numbers), comprise 13-digits.
+International Article Numbers, formerly EAN (European Article Numbers) are 13-digits long.
 They are used worldwide on all retail products, excluding books and magazines.
-They are the most widely used barcodes globally, except in the USA and Canada, where UPC-A (Universal Product Codes) barcodes are more common.
-In Australia, the EAN-13 is probably the barcode you need if you have products you wish to stock at a retail store.
+They are the most widely used barcodes globally.
+The USA and Canada prefer UPC-A (Universal Product Codes) barcodes.
+In Australia, EAN-13 is probably the barcode you need for selling retail products in Australia.

-A smaller globally unique barcode intended for VERY SMALL products – difficult to obtain and only available from GS1.
-GS1 is a membership organisation. – EAN8 barcodes are only 8 digits long – this means that there is a limited number of them, and hence GS1 guard them carefully.
-So to obtain these, you need to submit proof that your product is very small and wait to see if GS1 approve this.
+A smaller globally unique barcode intended for VERY SMALL products.
+EAN8 barcodes are difficult to obtain.
+They are only available from GS1.
+GS1 is a membership organisation.
+EAN8 barcodes are only 8 digits long.
+This means that there is a limited number of them.
+Hence GS1 guard them carefully.
+So to obtain these, you need to submit proof that your product is very small and wait to see if GS1 approve.

-International Standard Book Numbers (ISBN) are barcodes for both hard copy and e-books.
-ISBNs usually start with 978 and are distributed by ISBN agencies in each country (see isbn-international.org/agency).
+International Standard Book Numbers (ISBN) barcodes are used on all book formats.
+A hardcover would need a different ISBN number to a paperback or e-book.
+ISBNs usually start with 978 or 979.
+ISBNs are distributed by ISBN agencies in each country (see isbn-international.org/agency).
 They can also be obtained through independent publishing agencies such as bookisbn.org.uk, used for self-publishing authors.
 Note: Crossword, puzzle and colouring books are not published books, so do not use ISBN barcodes.
 They use standard retail barcodes instead (EAN or UPC).

-It is important to note that we cannot provide you with an ISBN.
-Only your national ISBN issuer can give you that.
-In Australia, Thorpe-Bowker Australia controls ISBN distribution, and you can find them here.
-What we can offer is a barcode image once you have applied for and received your ISBN.
+We cannot provide you with an ISBN.
+Only your national ISBN issuer can give you the ISBN number.
+In Australia, Thorpe-Bowker Australia controls ISBN distribution.
+What we do is make the ISBN barcode image once you have received your ISBN.
 Click Here for more information.

 An International Standard Serial Number (ISSN) is a unique 8-digit number used to identify periodical publications such as magazines and journals.
 They can be applied for at issn.org/services/requesting-an-issn.

-Only apply for an ISSN if your publications meet the following criteria:
+Only apply for an ISSN if your publications is either:

-• They are serials (journals, newspapers, magazines, monographic series etc.)
+• a serial (journals, newspapers, magazines, monographic series etc.)

 Click Here for more information.

-ITF-14 Carton Codes are created from EAN-13 and UPC-A barcodes.
-They are only used in warehouses on cartons containing a specific quantity of the product barcode represents.
-These codes are not for products that are sold individually at a retail level.
+EAN and UPC barcode numbers make the ITF14 carton number.
+Carton codes are only used in warehouses on wholesale cartons containing a specific quantity of the product barcode represents.
+Point of sale systems do not use carton codes.
 For example, a case of wine sold as a single unit would need a retail barcode.
-You may need an ITF-14 code if you have a shipping carton full of wine bottles taken out and sold individually after they arrive at the shop.
+You may need an ITF-14 code if you have a shipping carton of wine bottles that are being taken out and sold individually after they arrive at the shop.
 Click Here to purchase ITF-14 barcodes.

-QR Codes are square barcodes that look a bit like a maze.
-They can link to a website URL or contain information and are often used on posters, pamphlets, and advertising material.
+QR Codes are square barcodes.
+They can link to a website URL or contain information.
+QR codes are often used on posters, pamphlets, and advertising material.
 You can also use them on retail products, for example, to take a customer to your website.
 However, the product will also need a retail barcode on it, scanned by the retailer for pricing etc., at the checkout.
 Click Here for more information about our QR code services.